offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         +- - - -+
    ```

-   The probability that some symbol was emitted (e.g. hit) after some state transition occurrs (e.g. fouler bat → hitter bat) is as follows: Pr(symbol|state-transition) = Pr(state-transition) * Pr(symbol).
+   The probability that some symbol was emitted (e.g. hit) after some hidden state transition occurrs (e.g. fouler bat → hitter bat) is as follows: Pr(symbol|state-transition) = Pr(state-transition) * Pr(symbol).
 For example, Pr(fouler bat → hitter bat) is 0.1 in the HMM diagram above, and Pr(hit) once entered into the hitter bat state is 0.75, so Pr(hit|fouler bat → hitter bat) = 0.1 * 0.75 = 0.075.

    |                             |         hit        |        miss      |        foul        |
    |-----------------------------|--------------------|------------------|--------------------|